obip/ikim-website/institute.md

 To achieve these ambitious goals we develop solutions that can be used by clinicians, hospital staff, and researchers.

 The institute works towards a more individualized, targeted and sustainable future of medical care.
-At the University of Duisburg-Essen in the heart of the Ruhr area, equal opportunities are actually lived.
-Our goals: motivate, personalize, network.
+At the University of Duisburg-Essen, in the heart of the Ruhr area, our goals are to motivate, personalize, network.